-Mr. Douglas John Kirwin was the Exploration Manager of Ivanhoe Mines from 1995 (when it was known as Indochina Goldfields Ltd) until 2012.
-He was the Vice President of the Society of Economic Geology from 2009 to 2011, where he continues to serve as an honorary lecturer.
-He is now semi-retired with a part time consulting business.
-He has been a Director of Manila Mining Corporation since 2014 and an independent director of Zeus Holdings, Inc. since 2017.
+Mr. Douglas John Kirwin was the Executive Vice President of Ivanhoe Mines from 1995 (when it was known as Indochina Goldfields Ltd) until 2012 during which time several major mineral deposits were discovered, including the giant Hugo Dummett gold-copper porphyry at Oyu Tolgoi in Mongolia.
+He was the President of the Society of Economic Geology in 2019, where he continues to serve as an honorary lecturer and he is also a lifetime member of the Geological Society of the Philippines.
+Mr Kirwin is now semi-retired with a part time independent consulting business.
+He has been a Director of Manila Mining Corporation since 2014 and of Zeus Holdings, Inc. since 2017.